-\- The state may receive federal revenue associated with health care fraud expenses.
-The Office submits these expenses as part of the Statewide Cost Allocation Plan to the Comptroller but is not informed as to the amount of federal dollars that the state has received into the General Fund that is associated with these expenses.
+- The state may receive federal revenue associated with health care fraud expenses.
+The Office of the Attorney General ("AGO") submits these expenses as part of the Statewide Cost Allocation Plan to the Comptroller but is not informed as to the amount of federal dollars that the state has received into the General Fund that is associated with these expenses.

-Partners: Department of Social Services, Division of Criminal Justice, federal agencies including the Department of Justice, the Department of Health and Human Services Office of the Inspector General, other law enforcement agencies and health oversight agencies, as well as private relators and their attorneys who bring qui tam actions
+Partners: Department of Social Services ("DSS"), Division of Criminal Justice, Department of Public Health, federal agencies including the Department of Justice, the Department of Health and Human Services Office of the Inspector General, other law enforcement agencies and health oversight agencies, as well as private relators and their attorneys who bring qui tam actions